Watch This Video on Steps to Follow Immediately After a Car Accident.

 Additionally, the officer who attended the accident scene will give you an “accident information exchange slip”.
 This document contains information of the other drivers involved in the motor vehicle accident and the number of the police report.
 Keep record of this as well and present to your attorney during your consultation.
-Cantor Crane will create a duplicate of your report as soon as possible.
+Cantor Injury Lawyers will create a duplicate of your report as soon as possible.

 - Refrain from making any statements.